StevanoZ/go-microservice-template/README.md

 For architecture I used clean architecture (best practice for testability).
 And sharing dependencies within apps (use public Go lib).

 This application has 2 services:
-* User.
+* **User**.
 For API spec you can visit this url https://stevanoz.xyz/api/user/doc/
-* Notification.
+* **Notification**.
 For API spec you can visit this url https://stevanoz.xyz/api/notification/doc/

 ## How To Run This App